 Adopting a Complete Streets ordinance that requires consideration of Complete Streets principles in the municipal decision-making process is the first step in accommodating various users of the roads.
 The next step is incorporating Complete Streets concepts into the local roadway design standards.
-Local roadway design standards determine how roads are built and maintained.
 Local roadway design standards can also apply to PDDs and subdivisions.
 In the current period of residential growth, updated roadway design standards that incorporate Complete Streets concepts have the potential to make lasting positive impacts on the community's quality of life and safety.